Resources for Commuters

 - Kiosk lots: Students may pay the $2 hourly rate to park in the Union Lot, Marriott Library Lot, Business Lot or Student Life Center Lot.
 Kiosk lots are a great option for students who need to park on campus a few hours a day or week.
 Visit the kiosk machines located within these lots to begin a session.
 You may also pay for your parking session directly on your phone by scanning the QR code displayed on the kiosk machine and following the prompted steps.

-- PayByPhone stalls: Students may pay the $2 hourly rate to park in PayByPhone stalls located in several lots on campus.
-Parking in a PayByPhone stall is an excellent choice for students looking for hourly parking in various locations throughout the U. Download the PayByPhone app to find a stall and begin a session.
+- MobilePay stalls: Students may pay the $2 hourly rate to park in MobilePay stalls located in several lots on campus.
+Parking in a MobilePay stall is an excellent choice for students looking throughout the U. Scan the QR code on signs placed throughout the designated lots or text the lot code to 25023 to begin a session.

 - Share a permit: You may share a parking permit with another student by linking multiple vehicles to one parking permit.
 Keep in mind, only one vehicle from the shared permit may park on campus at a time.
 Payment cannot be split between multiple accounts, meaning one individual must pay for shared permits.